Divyamsharma-18/Javascript-Code/README.md

     Understand how to use the `Map` object in JavaScript for key-value pair operations and efficient lookups.
     File: `17.
 Map.js`

+18. **Filter**
+    Learn how to use the `filter` method to create a new array containing elements that meet specific conditions.
+    File: `18.
+Filter.js`

 ---